 Using a sharp knife, slice each chicken breast in half, lengthwise, or in third using a sharp knifes, depending on size.
 You should have four to six 3-ounce pieces.

 Pound each piece of chicken with a meat tenderizing mallet so they are all about the same thickness.

 Mix the flour, salt, and pepper together in a shallow bowl or on a plate.

 Dredge the chicken in the seasoned flour, coating each piece thoroughly, and place on a separate plate.
 Discard the remaining flour.

 Measure and gather all ingredients.
 Set them up next to the stove so they are easy to access.

-Pour the olive oil in a 12-inch saute pan or skillet on medium-high heat.
-Give it a minute or two to heat up but watch it closelyto avoid gettingt too hot (brown and smoky).
+Pour the olive oil into a 12-inch saute pan or skillet on medium-high heat.
+Give it a minute or two to heat up but watch it closely to avoid getting too hot (brown and smoky).

 Place each chicken breast in the hot oil and cook one side for four to five minutes, or until nicely browned.

 Turn the chicken and cook the other side for four-five minutes, adding the garlic after about two minutes.